mgayalew/Coding-Plus-visualization/README.md

 # Coding-Plus-visualization
-This repository contains the assignments done by python, sql, python and tablue
+This repository contains the assignments done using  python, sql, and tablue

 ### Python files :
 The files "creating and saving graph" both in ipynb  and pdf format show python code.
 "Delta.png" and  "barplot.png" image outputs saved in the code.